 Gear Freak is a term you will hear associated with many sports and activities, and while I’ve been involved in many gear intensive activities in the past, this term seems to have a special affinity with hikers.
 As an overarching statement a ‘Gear Freak’ is someone who enjoys the process of researching, buying, playing with and talking equipment often just as much as the activity of hiking itself; sometimes more.
 Gear Nerd is a term that can be used interchangeably here.
 As an overarching comment, Gear Freaks are often male but on occasions you will come across female Gear Freaks.
 Some say female Gear Freaks are not so common because women usually have more social awareness.
 That’s harsh!

-From personal experience there are different levels of Gear Freak you are likely to come across:
+From personal experience there are four different levels of Gear Freak you are likely to come across.
+Where do you sit?

 There are a large number of people who hike but don’t call themselves hikers.
 This best describes many people you see out hiking who will only do so occasionally with family and friends.
 They will often use clothing and footwear they have at home, sometimes choosing the wrong thing, and will grab a backpack from their cupboard as opposed to owning dedicated hiking gear.
 Usually their hikes are contained to limited distances and timeframes and often close to their car.